Tipping In Italy: When To Tip And How Much

 There’s an old saying that goes like this: “When in Rome, do as the Romans do.”

 In other words, it means you should abide by local rules and customs.
-This is the responsible thing to do, and shows respect for the people of the country you are visiting – even when you’d do things differently back home.
+This is responsible and shows respect for the people of the country you are visiting—even when you’d do things differently back home.

 If you come here and stubbornly decide to break our customs, you may end up creating expectations that, in turn, may change our already unstable economic system.

-So, just to sum up, let’s go through the reasons why tipping in Italy is not necessary.
+So, just to sum up the answer to the question, is there tipping in Italy?
+Let’s go through the reasons why tipping in Italy is not necessary.

 Waiters are actually paid

-Waiters in Italy are paid a monthly salary.
-Which is why there is no custom of tipping them and when we do it, we don’t feel obliged to leave a set %.
+Waiters in Italy are paid a monthly salary, which is why there is no custom of tipping them.
+When we do it, we don’t feel obliged to leave a set percentage.
 It’s more of a way of letting a waiter know he’s done an exceptional job.

 The tip is included in the bill already